Who were the Black Refugees, what is their connection to the War of 1812 and what is their legacy in Nova Scotia?

 Credit: "Bedford Basin near Halifax (Nova Scotia)", Nova Scotia Museum, History Collection, accession no. 7780 34.50A

 Like the Black Loyalists of the War of American Independence, the War of 1812 provided an opportunity for enslaved African Americans to escape and find eventual freedom.
-Slaves from places such as the Georgia and Chesapeake Bay coastal regions of Maryland and Virginia escaped to British colonies, primarily Nova Scotia, aboard Royal Navy ships that were part of the blockade along the American coast.
+Enslaved people from places such as the Georgia and Chesapeake Bay coastal regions of Maryland and Virginia escaped to British colonies, primarily Nova Scotia, aboard Royal Navy ships that were part of the blockade along the American coast.

 In April 1814, British admiral Alexander F.I.
 Cochrane issued a proclamation offering any American who joined the British military the opportunity to become free settlers in British colonies.
-Although this proclamation was not directed specifically at slaves, over 4,000 men, women and children would use it to escape by 1816.
+Although this proclamation was not directed specifically at enslaved people, over 4,000 men, women and children would use it to escape by 1816.
 These people became known as the Black Refugees.
 Approximately half would settle in Nova Scotia, while the remaining refugees settled in New Brunswick, Trinidad, and the British colonies in the West Indies.

 Credit: Gabriel Hall, George H. Craig NSARM acc. no. 1988-387 | NSARM neg.
 N-728